stripe/salesforce-connector-examples/Opportunity-Stripe-Invoice/README.md

 # Set up Opportunity Stripe Invoice

+## Description
 Enable sales representatives to create a Stripe invoice from an Opportunity using a Screen Flow.
 Here is an example Salesforce Flow leveraging the Universal Connector that enables a sales rep to create a Stripe invoice from an Opportunity

+## Overview
 This sample shows how to create a Stripe Invoice from an opportunity in Salesforce.
 [Overview Video to Create](https://drive.google.com/file/d/1PTeeIkWmxrhmB2-bu27PJIU27HTuYA-Z/view?usp=share_link)

-Add a Generate Invoice Link
+Add a Generate Invoice Button to the Opportunity to create a Stripe Invoice based on the opportunity line items.
 ![Invoice](materials/pics/invoice.png)

-Return Invoice Details
+Return Invoice Details from Stripe as an example on how to send and fetch data from Stripe.
 ![Invoice Deatils](materials/pics/returninvoice.png)

-Stripe Invoice
+Stripe Invoice example matching the opportunity.
 ![Stripe Invoice](materials/pics/stripeinvoice.png)

 ## Run the sample locally

 _This example can be installed locally